Avephax/Avephax-Obsidian-Vault/Functional Thinking.md

 1. Define (through going into or returning to why, what, where, how, who) by naming the form. ^6br3d
 	- [[Functional Thinking#^a5hxg]]
 	- [[Hotkeys#^zse-t]]
-1. Recursively define by naming the specific functions and then under the names within each specific function. ^a5hxg
+2. Recursively name the specific functions from the action verb(s) within each form and function’s name. ^a5hxg
 	- [[Functional Thinking#^cqe6x]]
 	- [[Action Verbs#^w40ye]]
 - **Layer 2** - Replacing Functions in any Problem
-2. Find the opposing names to a form from a function's name. ^cqe6x
+3. Name the opposing names to a form from the action verbs in a function's name. ^cqe6x
 	- [[Functional Thinking#^rkcf4]]
 	- [[Associative Learning Loop#^okqvo]]
 	- [Action Verbs](http://www.sinonimkata.com/)
-3. Write, link, extrapolate and connect by name of functions. ^rkcf4
+4. Search up, extrapolate and connect by name of functions. ^rkcf4
     - [[Functional Thinking#^6br3d]]
     - [[Hotkeys#^zse-t]]
     - [[Feedback Loops#^w31xw]]